Teradata/python-driver/README.md

 * For FastLoad, the insert operation will fail if the JSON file is improperly formatted and a parser error occurs.
 * For SQL batch insert, some records may be inserted before a parsing error occurs.
 A list of the parser errors will be returned.
 * Using a JSON file with FastLoad has the same limitations and is used the same way as described in the [FastLoad](#FastLoad) section.

+<a id="JSONLBatchInserts"></a>

+### JSONL Batch Inserts

+The driver can read batch insert bind values from a JSONL (JSON Lines) file.
+This feature can be used with SQL batch inserts and with FastLoad.

+To specify batch insert bind values in a JSONL file, the application prepends the escape function `{fn teradata_read_jsonl(`*JSONLFileName*`)}` to the `INSERT` statement.

+Each line of a JSONL file is a self-contained JSON object `{...}`.
+Lines that are empty or contain only whitespace are skipped.
+The file does not have a header line.

+The application can specify batch insert bind values in a JSONL file, or specify bind parameter values, but not both together.
+The driver returns an error if both are specified together.

+Considerations when using a JSONL file:
+* Each non-empty line of the JSONL file must be a valid JSON object `{...}`.
+* For each parameter marker in the `INSERT` statement, the driver looks up the corresponding value in the JSON object by the destination column name.
+Every parameter marker must have a matching key in the JSON object.
+* JSON object keys may appear in any order within each record.
+Key name matching is case-sensitive.
+* Extra keys in a JSON object that do not correspond to any parameter marker are silently ignored.
+* A JSON `null` value is treated as a SQL `NULL` value.
+* The driver recursively flattens nested JSON objects, promoting each nested key to the top level so it can be matched to a parameter marker by name.
+A nested object or array is also available as the string representation of its enclosing parent object.
+This allows the same data to be inserted into multiple columns at different levels of granularity.
+For example, given `{"address": {"city": "Dallas"}}`, the `address` parameter marker receives the JSON string `{"city": "Dallas"}` and the `city` parameter marker receives the scalar value `"Dallas"`.
+* A JSON array of floats, such as a vector embedding `[0.123, 0.456, ...]`, is transmitted to the database as its `VARCHAR` string representation, which the database can automatically convert to a `VECTOR` column value using its built-in To-SQL transform.
+* A string field length greater than 32KB is transmitted to the database as a `DEFERRED CLOB` for a SQL batch insert.
+A field length greater than 32KB is not supported with FastLoad.

+Limitations when using JSONL batch inserts:
+* Not all data types are supported.
+For example, `BLOB` and `BYTE` are not supported.
+* Bound parameter values cannot be specified in the execute method when using the escape function `{fn teradata_read_jsonl(`*JSONLFileName*`)}`.
+* Duplicate JSON keys, including keys from different nesting levels that collide after flattening, cause the driver to return an error.
+* The JSONL file must contain at least one valid record.
+* For FastLoad, the insert operation will fail if a record is improperly formatted and a parser error occurs.
+* For SQL batch insert, some records may be inserted before a parsing error occurs.
+A list of the parser errors will be returned.
+* Using a JSONL file with FastLoad has the same limitations and is used the same way as described in the [FastLoad](#FastLoad) section.

 <a id="CSVExportResults"></a>